jundalisay/superb/content/en/research/mohammad/quran/sura-026a.md

 conceal, and what they reveal.
 75. There is no mystery in the heaven and the earth, but it is in a Clear Book.
-76. This Quran relates to the Children of Israel most of what they differ about.
+76. This Quran relates to the Jews most of what they differ about.
 77. And it is guidance and mercy for the be- lievers.